kubernetes-sigs/kubespray/docs/ansible.md

 When _kube-node_ contains _etcd_, you define your etcd cluster to be as well schedulable for Kubernetes workloads.
 If you want it a standalone, make sure those groups do not intersect.
-If you want the server to act both as master and node, the server must be defined on both groups _kube-master_ and _kube-node_.
-If you want a standalone and unschedulable master, the server must be defined only in the _kube-master_ and not _kube-node_.
+If you want the server to act both as controlplane and node, the server must be defined on both groups _kube-controlplane_ and _kube-node_.
+If you want a standalone and unschedulable controlplane, the server must be defined only in the _kube-controlplane_ and not _kube-node_.

 There are also two special groups: